chenpengfei/events/README.md

 [![Build Status](https://travis-ci.com/chenpengfei/events.svg)](https://travis-ci.com/chenpengfei/events)
 [![Coverage Status](https://coveralls.io/repos/github/chenpengfei/events/badge.svg)](https://coveralls.io/github/chenpengfei/events)

-event emitter, safe for concurrent use.
+> An event emitter, safe for concurrent use.

 ## Asynchronous vs. Synchronous
 The `Emitter` calls all listeners synchronously in the order in which they were registered.